Insurance Agent Outbound Benchmarks for 2026

 For supporting technology, see dialer stack essentials and call abandonment's impact on reputation.

-Is a 5% answer rate really "good" in 2026?
 For cold P&C outbound, yes.
-The 15-20% answer rates from 2016 are gone.
+The 15 to 20 percent answer rates from 2016 are gone.
 Benchmarks anchored to historical performance lead to misallocated effort.
-Hiya's consumer research helps explain why: 77% of consumers say they are more likely to answer when they know who is calling, and unidentified numbers are routinely screened.
+Hiya's consumer research helps explain why: 77 percent of consumers say they are more likely to answer when they know who is calling, and unidentified numbers are routinely screened.

-Why do my dials-per-quote numbers look so different from industry averages?
 Most "industry averages" are self-reported by vendors selling their products.
 Actual performance varies several-fold across agencies on identical lists, driven primarily by infrastructure quality.

-How long should a conversation be to count as "real"?
 Over 30 seconds is a reasonable floor for cold outbound.
-Under 10 seconds is almost certainly a bounce ("wrong number," "not interested," hang-up) that should be excluded from conversation-rate math.
+Under 10 seconds is almost certainly a bounce (wrong number, not interested, hang-up) that should be excluded from conversation-rate math.

-What if my DID pool is hitting 2% answer rates?
 The pool is flagged.
 Pitch work will not recover it.
 Audit, identify the flagged numbers, replace them, and warm the replacements.

-Do these benchmarks include voicemail drops?
 No. Benchmarks reflect live conversations only.
 Voicemail drops are a separate (and increasingly restricted) channel under FCC ringless voicemail proceedings and should be tracked independently.

-How much of performance is producer skill vs. infrastructure?
-Above baseline competence, roughly 30% skill / 70% infrastructure.
+Above baseline competence, roughly 30 percent skill and 70 percent infrastructure.
 Below baseline, skill matters more.

-Should I use progressive, predictive, or manual dialing for these benchmarks?
 Progressive (one call at a time per producer) hits these benchmarks most consistently for insurance outbound.
 Predictive can work at larger scale but requires careful abandonment management under 47 CFR § 64.1200(a)(6).
 See call abandonment and carrier reputation.

-What dials-per-day is realistic per producer?
-Most producers using a progressive dialer land in the 100-250 dials-per-day range, echoed repeatedly by practitioners on Insurance Forums "How many calls a day" discussions and r/InsuranceAgent threads on cold-calling cadence.
+Most producers using a progressive dialer land in the 100 to 250 dials-per-day range, echoed repeatedly by practitioners on Insurance Forums "How many calls a day" discussions and r/InsuranceAgent threads on cold-calling cadence.

-LineAudit checks your first 20 DIDs free.
-You'll see exactly which numbers are flagged, mis-registered, or at risk — in 30 seconds.
+LineAudit checks your first 5 DIDs free.
+You'll see exactly which numbers are flagged, mis-registered, or at risk in 30 seconds.